erickhun/blog/content/posts/investing-from-taiwan.md

 #### EIMI to cover Emerging Markets

-However, IWDA doesn't have exposure to the countries in the "Emerging Markets" such as China, , South Korea, India, or Taiwan.
-Having lived few years in China and Taiwan, I have seen from my own eye how [how vital are the high-end Taiwanese companies](../world-innovation-taiwan-semiconductors/), or Chinese companies.
+However, IWDA doesn't have exposure to the countries in the "Emerging Markets" such as China, South Korea, India, or Taiwan.
+Having lived a few years in China and Taiwan, I have seen from my own eyes [how vital the high-end Taiwanese companies are](../world-innovation-taiwan-semiconductors/), or Chinese companies.
 I wanted to have exposure to those countries. [**EIMI**](https://www.ishares.com/uk/individual/en/products/264659/ishares-msci-emerging-markets-imi-ucits-etf) is the perfect one for that.

 EIMI is based on the [MSCI Emerging Market Index](https://www.msci.com/documents/10199/c0db0a48-01f2-4ba9-ad01-226fd5678111).
-It has.
-It covers 1300+ companies, withing 27 countries, and has a return of 9.67% since 2010.
+It covers 1300+ companies, within 27 countries, and has a return of 9.67% since 2010.

 ![EIMI Holdings](/img/investing-in-taiwan/eimi-holding-companies.png)